-How teenagers spend free time
+How pre-teens and teenagers spend free time

-Free time with parents and family
+Free time and activities with you

 These activities might not happen spontaneously.
 You might need to discuss ideas with your child and plan to spend some time together.

 If spending free time with you is a new thing, your child might need some encouragement before they’re keen.
 If this is an issue, you could plan short activities you know your child is likely to enjoy to start with.
 And you could ask your child whether they’d like to invite a friend along.